robertlanchsweerdt/redbadge-final-project-client/README.md

 ## Version 3.0 Goal

-Version 3.0 has an unspecified complete date.
+Version 3.0 has an unspecified date for completion.

 - Street address validation / auto complete
 - Map to display each address in database